 1. Many of us use products that are too strong, too harsh or use several products with too many actives.
 We might even use them too frequently.

 This is all about the ingredients in your products, like exfoliants (scrubs, AHAs, BHAs, and other acids), retinoids (vitamin A derivatives like retinol and tretinoin/Retin-A), sulfates (found in cleansers to help them foam).
-However, using too many actives like vitamin C, peptides and other actives can harm your skin’s barrier, so using too many products in your routine at once can cause unwanted skin symptoms.
+However, using too many actives like vitamin C and other actives can harm your skin’s barrier, so using too many intensive, active products in your routine at once can cause unwanted skin symptoms.
 Less is almost always more when it comes to your skin.

 Here’s an example to consider: If a brand suggests using an exfoliant or retinol product every day, that’s far too much for 99% of us.
 No matter how tough you think your skin is, with continual daily use it’s only a matter of time before you start experiencing unwanted skin symptoms.

 2. Many of us have lifestyle habits impacting our barrier health, stopping our skin from being as beautiful as it could be